Joe Louis Hard Times Man Randy Roberts

 - 352 pages: 229 x 152 x 27mm

 - 16 black-&-white illustrations

-Randy Roberts is Distinguished Professor of History at Purdue University.
-His previous books include biographies of the boxers Jack Dempsey, Jack Johnson, and John Wayne (all nominated for Pulitzer Prizes); a history of American sports since 1945; and books on Charles Lindbergh, the Mike Tyson trial, and the Vietnam War.
+Randy Roberts is distinguished professor of history at Purdue University.
+His previous books include biographies of the boxers Jack Dempsey and Jack Johnson (both nominated for Pulitzer Prizes); a history of American sports since 1945; and books on Charles Lindbergh, John Wayne, and the Vietnam War.